AliceDang7001/RPG_GameMaker/Plug-In Trackers.md

 the location the player saved at, the amount of gold available, and any variables that you want to show the player as well.

-YEP_SaveEventLocations: Normally in RPG Maker MV, leaving a map and returning to it will reset the map positions of all the events.
+<b>YEP_SaveEventLocations:</b> Normally in RPG Maker MV, leaving a map and returning to it will reset the
+map positions of all the events.
 For certain types of maps, such as puzzles, you would want the map to retain their locations.

-YEP_ScriptCallPluginCmd: Have you ever came across the odd situation where you wanted to use a Plugin Command during a script call or Lunatic Mode code?
+<b>YEP_ScriptCallPluginCmd:</b> Have you ever came across the odd situation where you wanted to use a
+Plugin Command during a script call or Lunatic Mode code?
 This plugin will help facilitate the process in doing so by creating a new function for you to use in JavaScript that will transcribe the Plugin Command string and run it during a script call.

-YEP_SkillCore: Skills in RPG's consist of three main components: Costs, Damage, and Effects.
+<b>YEP_SkillCore:</b> Skills in RPG's consist of three main components: Costs, Damage, and
+Effects.
 Although not all components are required for a skill, they certainly make up a good chunk of it.
 Damage will be handled by another plugin, but this plugin will provide a core handling for skill costs and